Abdelrahman-Medhat/scalable-twitter-activity-monitor/README.md

 ## 🔄 Scaling Configuration

-The system is designed for horizontal scaling, particularly the consumer service.
-In the `docker-compose.yml`, the consumer service is configured with:
+The system is engineered for massive horizontal scaling, specifically designed to handle billions of Twitter profiles across distributed Docker containers and multiple servers.
+The consumer service is the backbone of this scalability, configured in `docker-compose.yml` to support:

 ```yaml
 consumer: